jdrichardsappacad/react-2021/week-14/practices/04-react-router/README.md

 Note, in your `package.json` that we are using the `react-router-dom` package.
 This package that will give us access to all of the components in React Router.

-Take a look at all of the code that has already been created.
-You will notice there is a movieData.js file with a named export array of objects.
+Take a look at the code that has already been created in the application.
+You will notice there is a `movieData.js` file with a named export variable assigned to an array of objects.
 This is the data we will use since we have no database.

 Also notice the hierarchy of your components.
 Each component is represented by a folder that holds an `index.js` inside.
-By using this architecture, you will be able to import this component by simply using the relative path to the folder.
+By using this architecture, you will be able to import this component by using the relative path to the folder.
 Create React App automatically looks for an `index.js` when only a directory is specified as the import.

 ## Phase 1: Router Setup

-We now need to set up our Router to give us access to all of React Route's features.
+We now need to set up our Router to give us access to all of React Router's features.
 For this practice we will be using `BrowserRouter` as our Router.

 In your `index.js`, import `BrowserRouter` from `react-router-dom`.
-Now we want to wrap our entire application in this BrowserRouter.
+Now we want to wrap our entire application in this BrowserRouter component.

-Instead of executing this inside the ReactDOM method, let's create a separate `Root` functional component that will house our BrowserRouter and nested App component.
+Instead of executing this inside the ReactDOM method, let's create a separate `Root` functional component that will return our BrowserRouter and nested App component.

 ```js
 const Root = () => {